coverclock/com-diag-tesoro/README.md

 <http://maps/tesoro/query.html?LAT=39.7943071&LON=-105.1533805>

-The draganddrop script renders a moving map display in real-time from data collected using Hazer and fed to it via the Diminuto observation feature.
+The draganddrop script renders a moving map display from data collected using Hazer and fed to it via the Diminuto observation feature via an initial drag-and-drop of the observation file.
+A marker shows the target being tracked, and the map pans to keep the marker centered.
+Clicking on the marker shows the time in UTC at which the position was determined.
+This can be done in real-time or by playing back a CSV file collected in the past.

 <http://maps/tesoro/draganddrop.html>